Bar & Court Admissions

 - Employer Monitoring of the Workplace and Employees' Expectation of Privacy (April 2010)

 - Document Retention Policies and Electronically Stored Information (April 2011)

 ADDITIONAL NOTEWORTHY INFORMATION

 Eric served on active duty with the United States Marine Corps infantry and was honorably discharged with the rank of Sergeant.
-During his tour of duty, Eric conducted security operations, riot control and refugee handling in Guantanamo Bay, Cuba.
+During his tour of duty, Eric conducted security operations, riot control, and refugee handling in Guantanamo Bay, Cuba.
 Eric was awarded and received various honors that included meritorious promotions to Corporal and Sergeant, Navy and Marine Corps Achievement Medal, Humanitarian Service Medal, Certificate of Commendation, two National Defense Service Medals, Joint Meritorious Unit Citation, Navy Meritorious Unit Citation, Armed Forces Service Medal, NCO of the Quarter, Good Conduct Medal, Overseas Service Ribbon and two Sea Service Deployment Ribbons.
-Eric was deployed twice throughout the Far East, which included military operations in Indonesia, Thailand, Philippines, Singapore, Malaysia and Okinawa.
+Eric was deployed twice throughout the Far East, which included military operations in Indonesia, Thailand, The Philippines, Singapore, Malaysia, and Okinawa.

 In law school, Eric was a co-founder of the Haiti Rule of Law Association, which provided aid and assistance to law students in Jeremie Hall.
 In 2005, Eric was selected to travel to Haiti with a selected group of Seton Hall law students and faculty to meet and provide further assistance to their counterparts in Jeremie.

 - New Jersey Manufacturing Extension Program Advisory Board

 - North Essex Chamber of Commerce Board of Directors